bbilger/yabapal/_posts/2013-06-09-generic-ssh-remote-for-android-ssh-widgets-for-android.md

 Install [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm) and [Tasker SSH Command Launcher](https://play.google.com/store/apps/details?id=com.aledthomas.taskersshcommand) on your android device.

-Open [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm), switch to the &#8220;Tasks&#8221; tab, click on the plus sign and enter some name for your task.
+Open [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm), switch to the **Tasks** tab, click on the plus sign and enter some name for your task.

 [<img class="alignnone  wp-image-118" alt="24923" src="http://i2.wp.com/bbilger.com/yabapal/wp-content/uploads/2013/06/24923.png?resize=288%2C461&#038;ssl=1" data-recalc-dims="1" />](http://i2.wp.com/bbilger.com/yabapal/wp-content/uploads/2013/06/24923.png?ssl=1)

 In the next screen, select Plugin and then SSH Command.
 Then you can set up the command by clicking on the Edit button.
 The screen shows one of my tasks and should be self explanatory.
 You need to provide a password only in case you stick to the User/Pass Auth Type.
-The section &#8220;Connection via public/private key&#8221; below provides the necessary steps to use a key file (Auth Type = Keyfile).
+The section **Connection via public/private key** below provides the necessary steps to use a key file (Auth Type = Keyfile).

 [<img class="alignnone  wp-image-120" alt="24948" src="http://i0.wp.com/bbilger.com/yabapal/wp-content/uploads/2013/06/24948.png?resize=288%2C461&#038;ssl=1" data-recalc-dims="1" />](http://i0.wp.com/bbilger.com/yabapal/wp-content/uploads/2013/06/24948.png?ssl=1)

-Once you are done, click on &#8220;Done&#8221; in the upper right corner.
-In the next screen click on the &#8220;Action Edit&#8221; button in the upper left corner.
+Once you are done, click on **Done** in the upper right corner.
+In the next screen click on the **Action Edit** button in the upper left corner.

 In the next screen, click on the grid in the lower right corner, in order to select an icon (you can use your own, built-in ones, application icons, etc.).